Successfully investing in Poland

 How would you describe the investment climate in Poland?
 Which sectors offer the largest potential?

-Poland still shows large foreign direct investments, and the investment climate seems to continue to be attractive and conducive to a steady inflow of new foreign capital.
+Poland still receives large foreign direct investments, and the investment climate has significantly improved after last year's parliamentary elections to see a steady inflow of new foreign capital.
 Noteworthy is also the fact that Poland is a large domestic market with about 38 million consumers having easy access to the EU market.
-Labour costs and land prices are still attractive to investors compared to other European countries.
-Furthermore, following the pandemic-induced turbulences, businesses have noticed the need to restructure by e.g. shortening supply chains, and Poland with its current potential has become a winner here.
-Consequently, Poland’s position as the leader of greenfield investments in Central and Eastern Europe seems stable.
+Labour costs and land prices are still attractive compared to other European countries.
+That is why, Poland remains a leader in greenfield investments in the CEE region.

-The overall economic uncertainty in Europe and around the world, caused by external factors such as the war in Ukraine and the resultant economic sanctions, will most likely affect the investment climate in Poland.
+The investment climate in Poland will most likely be influenced by the general economic uncertainty in Europe and the world which is triggered by external factors such as the war in Ukraine and the related economic sanctions.
 We can see businesses relocating from Russia, Ukraine and Belarus, and some of them will end up in Poland.
 The current geopolitical situation will also boost investments in certain areas, especially the power industry.
 New infrastructure will be necessary to obtain energy from new, including more eco-friendly, sources.
 Other industries prone to dynamic growth include hi-tech and cybersecurity.

-In the post-pandemic world, investors will most likely want to replace the human factor with new technologies as much as possible.
+In today's post-pandemic world with artificial intelligence increasingly used on a daily basis, investors will most likely want to replace the human factor with new technologies as much as possible.
 This is the area considered to have the greatest potential in the market.
 Digital competitiveness will be an important factor in determining investment decisions.
-There is still a noticeable trend toward investments in countering climate change, namely renewable energy sources.
+There is still a noticeable trend toward investments in countering climate change and favouring energy efficiency, namely renewable energy sources.

 No doubt, state aid available for businesses from most industries creates added value for investors in Poland.
 Developers of investment projects in the Polish Economic Zone, which covers the whole country, may enjoy income tax exemption for up to 15 years.
 The extent of the tax exemption is calculated by multiplying total investment costs or two years' labour costs by the regional aid intensity ratio applicable to a given location.
-The minimum investment expenditures eligible for support depend on the unemployment rate in the region of investment and the enterprise size (small, medium-sized or large).
+Minimum investment costs eligible for support depend on the unemployment rate in the region of investment and the status of the enterprise (small, medium or large).

 As a result, small and medium-sized enterprises are in a particularly privileged situation here.
-This form of support is also increasingly used by companies that open Shared Services Centers in Poland.
+This form of support is also increasingly used by companies that open Shared Services Centres in Poland.

 Another attractive incentive for investors in key areas of the Polish economy comes in the form of government grants.